 The Bank is focusing on the generation of commercial, commercial real estate and agriculture loans to grow and diversify the loan portfolio.
-During 2020, the Bank was able to generate loan growth across the geographic markets that it serves, primarily in commercial real estate and commercial loans.
+Total gross loans declined during 2021 as a result of the SBA's forgiveness of PPP loans.
+Excluding PPP loans, the Bank was able to generate loan growth across the geographic markets that it serves, primarily in commercial real estate loans.
 In addition, the Bank also generated significant loan growth by originating PPP loans to help businesses impacted by COVID-19.